 4) Parliament: Funkentelechy Vs. The Placebo Syndrome (1977)

 The battle between Star Child and his arch-nemesis, Sir Nose D’Voidoffunk.
-Sir Nose ends up giving up the Funk in a Flash Light.
+Sir Nose ends up giving up the Funk in a Flash of Light.

 5) Bootsy’s Rubber Band: Ahh…the Name Is Bootsy, Baby!
 (1977)